MicrosoftDocs/dataexplorer-docs/data-explorer/web-ui-query-overview.md

 :::image type="content" source="media/web-ui-query/recall-button.png" alt-text="Screenshot of query recall button." lightbox="media/web-ui-query/recall-button.png":::

 > [!NOTE]
-> The results for the last 50 queries are stored in the cache, so if the user clears their browser cache then the results are removed.
+> The results for the last 50 queries are stored in the cache, so if the browser cache is cleared then the results are removed.

 ## Share and export queries